Cayla Coats

 Cayla Coats is an American voice actress and writer.
 She worked as editorial manager at Crunchyroll.

 Career

 She graduated from the University of Houston's creative writing program.
 Coats worked as editorial manager at Crunchyroll, as well as a subtitler for Sentai Filmworks.
-She provided has provided English dubs for several animes, including for Young Aoba and Nao Kuniyashi in DRAMAtical Murder.
+She has provided voices in English dubs for several anime, including for Young Aoba and Nao Kuniyashi in DRAMAtical Murder.

 Personal life

 Cayla Coats is a trans woman.
 Writing for Crunchyroll, she deemed the character Lily Hoshikawa from the series Zombie Land Saga as the "Best Girl" (female character in anime) of 2018, saying she related to the character as a trans woman.